-Unfortunately, the V30 is weak when it comes to the speakers, so if you care about using the best Bluetooth available or sharing video with your nearby friends: the Razer Phone is the mobile for you.
+Unfortunately, the G7 oddly doesn’t have forward-facing speakers, so if you care about sharing video with your nearby friends: the Razer Phone is the mobile for you.

 Though it doesn’t have a headphone jack, the Razer Phone’s recent update to Android 8.1 has given it all of the Bluetooth features of the Google Pixel 2.
 As it has much better speakers, and Dolby Atmos support through its dongle, this phone edges out the smaller Pixel and takes a spot on the best five handsets.

 Razer may not be a household name when it comes to smartphones quite yet, they do go out of their way to make a statement with audio.
 Though it doesn’t have a speedy update schedule like the Pixel 2 and Pixel 2 XL, Razer’s debut handset does have the latest and greatest when it comes to wireless listening.
 Only a new codec or transfer standard will change that, so subsequent updates to either the Pixel 2 or Razer phone will be unlikely to change much.

 While the wired performance is merely “really good,” dongle-haters will still find the accessory frustrating.
 However, adding the Atmos support allows a simulated surround sound effect that’s only offered on the Galaxy S9+ otherwise.
 Given the price difference between the two, the Razer option has a higher value if you’re okay with the dongle.
 Unlike Apple’s ditching of the headphone jack, Razer at least offers a damned good tradeoff for going dongle-only for wired listening.

 Samsung Galaxy S10 Plus

 The rest of the specs on the Galaxy Note 9 are fairly standard, and the performance is rock solid.
 Adam and Josh weren’t impressed by the speakers, but then again: we’re not impressed by any smartphone speakers out there.
 We do like the ability to tailor frequency response at a system level to filter out sounds you can’t hear (based on age), and the Dolby Atmos support is tops for wired headphones.
 The auto-upscaling feature is of dubious merit but is a very cool thing to have in your back pocket.